Data Cleaning for Enterprise: Building Repeatable Data Quality Workflows

 Who Owns Enterprise Data Cleaning?

-Enterprise cleaning programs fail when ownership is ambiguous.
-According to Info-Tech Research Group, up to 75% of data governance initiatives fail because accountability is unclear.
-The following RACI model maps cleaning responsibilities to the roles that typically exist in enterprise data teams.
+Enterprise cleaning programs fail most often when ownership is ambiguous.
+A large share of data governance initiatives stall for exactly this reason: no one is accountable for the rules, so exceptions accumulate and the program drifts back to its ad hoc state.
+The RACI model below maps cleaning responsibilities to the roles that typically exist in enterprise data teams.

 The data steward role is the operational backbone of this model.
 Data stewards own the cleaning rules for their domain (customer data, vendor data, product data), review records flagged for manual intervention, and report quality metrics to the CDO.
 Without designated stewardship, rules drift, exceptions accumulate, and the cleaning program degrades into the same ad hoc state it was designed to replace.